SriharshaShesham/SPCB/README.md

 # What you can do with SPCB?

-### I will be posting some of the beautiful UI components that you can implement for SharePoint using the SPCB and other good practices at http://blog.sheshams.in
+### I will be posting some of the beautiful UI components that you can implement for SharePoint using the SPCB and other good practices in [my blog] (http://blog.sheshams.in)